Awesome Free North Pole Maps

 1855 Colton Map of the North Pole or the Arctic

 A rarely seen version of Colton’s map of the North Pole or Arctic.
-Covers from Lake Baikal, the Hudson Bay, the British Isles and Kamchatka north to the Pole.
-This map provides an excellent overview of the state Arctic exploration and discovery to about 1855
+It covers Lake Baikal, Hudson Bay, the British Isles and Kamchatka north to the Pole.
+This map provides an excellent overview of the state of Arctic exploration and discovery to about 1855

 -